Georgeville, Belize

 Georgeville is a village in the Cayo District of central interior Belize.
 The village is in an agricultural region with the most frequent crops being citrus and banana.
-It is one of 192 municipalities administrated at the village level in the country for census taking purposes.
+It is one of 192 municipalities administered at the village level in the country for census taking purposes.
 The village had a population of 922 in 2010.
 This represents roughly 1.4 % of the district's total population.
 This was a 60.9% increase from 573 people recorded in the 2000 census.
+It is named in honour of Hon.
+George Cadle Price, a nation's first prime minister.